 Everybody knows that blood is thicker than water, but perhaps it's true that blood is thicker on the water as well.
-The family that commissioned the 179ft Baglietto named C certainly seems to think so.
-The yacht was designed from the keel up to cater to the family's every yachting whim and is replete with customizations that make her an excellent fit for the clan, no matter the generation or interest.
+The family that commissioned the 54.6-metre Baglietto named C certainly seems to think so.
+The yacht was designed from the keel up to cater to the family's every yachting whim and is replete with customisations that make her an excellent fit for the clan, no matter the generation or interest.
 But completing such an all-encompassing build was no easy task.
 Luckily the owners found a team of brokers, designers and builders who were able to make their dream come to life.
 In Italy, it is common to refer to the person who ushers a project along to life as il padre - the project's father.
 Many hands worked together to complete C, but if one had to point to a single padre, you'd be hard-pressed to find someone more deserving than Fernando Nicholson, senior sales broker at Camper & Nicholsons.
 The quadrilingual Nicholson was born into the brokerage business and now runs the company's new Miami office.
 His expertise has been gleaned from 35 years in the industry and he was able to put it all to good use with this Baglietto.
-He had to he was effectively working from scratch.
+He had to - he was effectively working from scratch.
 "Nobody knew about this boat," Nicholson says.
 "We designed it from nothing.
 It came from a brand-new platform.
 But I was fortunate because I was working with a long-term client of mine and they have deep boating knowledge.
 So they knew what they wanted and my job was to deliver that to them.
 And frankly I think it all worked out incredibly well."
-What the client needed, first and foremost, was a vessel that could offer enough space and privacy for the family members to pursue their respective on-thewater passions.
-And, according to Nicholson, that meant the project's requirements were four-fold.
-"First, we knew we wanted to accommodate 17 people," he says.
-"Second, we needed a shallow draft.
+What the client needed, first and foremost, was a vessel that could offer enough space and privacy for each family member to pursue their on-the-water passions.
+And, according to Nicholson, that meant the project's requirements were fourfold.